American Pie 2: Production

 View of Long Beach, California home where the five character friends worked to paint this house yellow while vacationing at a lake.

+In January 2000, it was announced that a sequel to American Pie was in the works.
+James B. Rogers was hired to direct that December, making this his second directed film, after Say It Isn't So.
 Principal photography began on February 14, 2001, and wrapped on April 27.
 It was filmed in various Southern California cities including Main Street in Seal Beach.
 Two versions of the film were released: the theatrical version and the unrated version.
 For the theatrical version, the film was cut slightly with a total of 19 scenes being altered.
 As a result, American Pie 2 achieved an R rating from the Motion Picture Association of America due to "strong sexual content, crude humor, language and drinking."

 In April 2001, it was announced that the film would include a new song produced by 3 Doors Down, a Mississippi band famous for their "Kryptonite", "Loser" and "Duck and Run" songs.
 The band had made modifications to their "Be Like That" song from their debut album The Better Life to fit in with the film.

 Release

 Home media

 American Pie 2 was released on VHS and DVD on January 15, 2002.
-The movie was released in two different versions: the theatrical version and the unrated version.
+The film was released in two different versions: the theatrical version and the unrated version.
 They consist of widescreen and fullscreen versions and feature Dolby Digital and DTS audio tracks.

+The film debuted on Blu-ray on March 13, 2012, along with the first one and American Wedding.

 A 4K Ultra HD Blu-ray release of the film debuted in 2025.